TemaTech/battleship-theodin/README.md

 # Battleship
-A single player battleship game that was mode for The Odin Project's curriculum.
+A single player battleship game that was made for The Odin Project's curriculum.

 # Overview
 Battleship is a classic two-player strategy game; in this version of the game, the player plays against a computer.
 The game is played on a grid, with each player having a set of ships that they must strategically place on the grid.
 The goal is to sink all of your opponent's ships before they sink yours.